dong-zh/COMP1521-22T2-Tutorial-Files/README.md

 Feedback form coming soon!

 Each week might have its own `readme.md` with a short summary of that week's topic.
-Those `readme`s (nor do my tutorials) do *not* cover every examinable topic, so please revise the lectures as well.
+Those `readme`s don't cover every examinable topic, so please revise the lectures as well.